ronnien6313/github-notes/README.md

 # github-notes

 i.
-Git
 Git is a Version Control Software

 ii.
-Github
 Github is the Web Service

 iii.
-Repo
-Like a Project, Can have multiple files
+Repo is like a Project, Can have multiple files

 iv.
-Commit
 Commit is like a Save